hazelcast/hazelcast-jet/site/docs/design-docs/009-pulsar-connector.md

 For further information about Reader API visit its [documentation](https://pulsar.apache.org/docs/en/concepts-clients/#reader-interface).

+Note that: The Pulsar reader source does not fail fast in the scenario that when the job reading Pulsar topic using the Pulsar reader source is running and Pulsar broker is closed, the job doesn't fail, it just prints logs at warn level.
+The reason for this is that the Pulsar Client tries to reconnect to the broker with exponential backoff in this case, and while doing this, we cannot notice the connection issue because it only prints logs without throwing an exception.

 ## The Sink

 Pulsar has Producer API to publish messages to the topics.